-Due to precautions being taken surrounding the coronavirus, the staff in McWell are working hard to provide students with virtual services that can be accessed from different locations and time zones.
-For the latest information about services and opportunities, follow @McWellND on social media.
-For the most up to date information about the University's response to COVID-19, visit here.nd.edu/.
+The staff in McWell continue to provide students with both in-person and virtual services that can be accessed from different locations and time zones.
+For the latest information about services and events, follow @McWellND on social media.
+The following resources are accessible virtually.

 Dreaming Domers Sleep Program

 Sleep is important for success in all things and is especially important during stressful times to support your physical and emotional well-being.
 The Dreaming Domers Sleep Program is available to students for online registration and electronic education.
 For more information and to register, visit: https://mcwell.nd.edu/services/sleep-program/.